syu99/locaPic/README.md

 ## Description

-locaPic est une application mobile permettant de géolocaliser un utilisateur en matérialisant ses déplacements sur une carte interactive et en offrant la possibilité d’y ajouter des points d'intérêt et de les retrouver simplement.
+locaPic is a mobile application that allows a user to geolocate by materializing their movements on an interactive map and offering the possibility to add points of interest and find them easily.

-## Fonctionnalités
+## Features

-- Prendre des photos à l'aide de l'appareil photo intégré de votre téléphone.
+- Take photos using your phone's built-in camera.
-- Enregistrement des photos dans une galerie intégrée.
+- Save photos in an integrated gallery.
-- Visualisation de vos photos à tout moment.
+- View your photos at any time.

-## Technologies Utilisées
+## Technologies Used

 - React Native
 - Expo